 featured image

 In an era where tax regulations are continually evolving, understanding the implications of VAT on rental transactions has become increasingly important for both landlords and tenants alike.
-Whether you're a property owner, tenant, or simply curious about the intersection of taxation and tenancy, this blog aims to provide valuable insights into VAT on rent.
+Whether you're a property owner, tenant, or simply curious about the relationship between taxation and tenancy, this blog aims to provide valuable insights into VAT on rent.

 If you require specific advice on any of the issues raised in this blog, we welcome you to contact our VAT Consultancy & Planning team.

-VAT is not charged on rent if the property being rented is residential.
+VAT is not charged on rent if the building is a residential property.
 This includes:

 • houses